Chiefs legend Otis Taylor dead at 80

 He was also said to be the greatest athlete to ever come out of Prairie View A&M.

 “I grew up around the corner from Otis.
-Otis was a great QB in high school, great basketball player, he was just a great all-around athlete,” author Michael Hurd previously told FOX4.
+Otis was a great QB in high school, great basketball player, he was just a great all-around athlete,” author Michael Hurd previously told WDAF.

 “All of his former teammates who talk to me, to a man, say Otis Taylor was the best athlete to come out of Prairie View.”